PerrySong/CryptoPortfolio-Nodejs/README.md

     }
 ```

+---

-* ### Authorization logic:
+* # Authorization logic:

     * Every route start with baseURL/user/ will check the token sent by client, and
-    *  server will recognize the token and know which user you are.
+      server will recognize the token and know which user you are.
 If you update your
-    *  email or username or password, the token will expire.
+      email or username or password, the token will expire.

+---

-* ### Issues:
+* # Issues:
-    * We are currently using gmail for sending email, which could cause problems when it comes to sending bulk emails.
+   * `We are currently using gmail for sending email, which could cause problems when it comes to sending bulk emails.`